Skip to content

 Attribute Type Constraint Example

-title str 1–100 characters "Age"
+label str 1–100 characters "Age"

 required bool Derived from nullability true

-type str Strategy-specific "text", "number"
+kind str Strategy-specific "text", "number"

 2.3 Domain-Specific Extensions

-• TextField: minLength, maxLength, pattern, placeholder, value
+• TextField: defaultValue (inherited from BaseField), minLength, maxLength, pattern, placeholder

-• DateField: min, max, step, value
+• DateField: defaultValue (inherited from BaseField), min, max, step

 These extensions are not free-form; they are rigorously typed and validated by Pydantic models.
-This ensures that consumers can safely parse and reason about the schema at runtime.

 2.4 Deterministic Output